Gigaspaces/xap-docs/site/content/xap/12.3/admin/troubleshooting-testing-system-environment.markdown

 To perform a simple system testing you should use the `space-instance.bat` script on windows or `space-instance.sh` script on linux.

 {{% refer %}}
-To set up a production environment,refer to [Moving into Production Checklist]({{%currentxapurl%}}/production/).
+To set up a production environment,refer to [Moving into Production Checklist](../production/index.html).
 {{% /refer %}}

 # Verifying Local Installation

-1. Run a single GigaSpaces space instance by moving to the `<XAP Root>\bin` directory and running the `space-instance.bat/sh` command.
+1. Run a single Space instance by moving to the `<XAP Root>\bin` directory and running the `space-instance.bat/sh` command.
 You should see such an output:

 ```bash